aws-cloudformation/cloudformation-cli/doc_source/resource-type-cli-submit.md

 `--dry-run`

-Validate the schema and package up the project files, but do not register the resource provider with CloudFormation\.
+Validate the schema and package up the project files, but don't register the extension with CloudFormation\.

 `--endpoint-url <value>`